Welcome to Distance Education at Suffolk

 - When can I register for online courses?
 Students can register during the same times as for traditional courses.
-The college does not have open enrollment or Massive Open Online Courses (MOOCs).
+The College does not have open enrollment.

-Students should enroll in fully online or blended courses only if they are serious about and capable of more independent, computerized learning and timely completion of college-level coursework.
-In a fully online or blended/hybrid course, students will participate in lessons, complete assignments (e.g., essay exams, research papers, etc.) and take online assessments.
+Students should enroll in distance education courses only if they are serious about and capable of more independent, technology-enhanced environments and use organizational skills for timely completion of college-level coursework.
+To enroll in a distance education course, students should have successfully completed any requisite developmental coursework.

 To enroll in an online course, students should have successfully completed any requisite developmental coursework.

-Those who are apt to succeed as online learners:
+Those who are apt to succeed as distance learners:

 - Are highly motivated